calebtham/calebtham/README.md

 </h3>

 - 🏫 A final year Computer Science MEng student at the University of Warwick.
-- 💼 Work experience as a Software Engineer Intern at JPMorgan Chase & Co. and as a Software Developer at Progressive Equity Research Ltd.
+- 💼 Work experience as a Software Engineer Intern at JPMorgan Chase & Co. and as a Software Engineer at Progressive Equity Research Ltd.
 - 💻 Most skilled in Python, Java, and TypeScript/JavaScript.
 - 🧐 My main interests include AI/ML and Full Stack Development.